European Cinema in Context: Transforming Images, States, Histories

 5. Engage with and contribute to broad critical debates and scholarship by making use of relevant secondary films & literature.

-c) theoretical, analytical and historically-informed approaches particularly applicable to European cinema and emerging in
+- theoretical, analytical and historically-informed approaches particularly applicable to European cinema and emerging in response thereto;

-e) a consideration of long-held discourses and debates around the European film director as paradigmatic 'art cinema'
+- a consideration of long-held discourses and debates around the European film director as paradigmatic 'art cinema' author; and